 In many countries, you’ll need the services of an attorney or professional expediter.

-You’ll find details of a country’s requirements on its Immigration website — just search for the country and the word “consulate” to find it — and I’ll be filling in the blanks in my upcoming book.
+You’ll find details of each country’s requirements on its Immigration website — just search for the country and the word “consulate” to find it.

 Not sure where you want to go yet?
 Here’s some help in choosing the best country for you.